volodymyr-x/EasyEnglishLearn/README.md

 # EasyEnglishLearn
-add words you want to learn
+Add words you want to learn.
-group similar words into Category
+Group similar words into Category